Originally published June 21, 2017 and revised November 3, 2020.

 1. Privately signal to recruiters that you’re on the job hunt

-So, you’ve decided it’s time for a new job, and you’re putting in time after your regular 9-5 to find your dream career.
-Unfortunately, actively looking for a new job when you’re already employed can be a bit of a balancing act.
-Luckily, there’s a way to open up a line of communication with potential employers while being discreet.
+So, you’ve decided it’s time for a new job and you’re spending time after your regular 9-5 to find a new opportunity.
+Actively looking for a job when you’re already employed can be a bit of a balancing act.
+Luckily, you can open a line of communication with potential employers while being discreet.
 Regardless of your current employment status, this signal is crucial to encourage recruitment.
 Check out the Open Candidates feature:

 2. Strategically choose keywords that align with job descriptions of your ideal position

-We’ve spoken before on the importance of keywords in your resume.
-They’re just as important on LinkedIn.
+We all know about the importance of keywords in your resume, but did you know they are just as important on LinkedIn?
 Strategically using keywords on your profile helps with Search Engine Optimization (SEO) so hiring managers can find your profile.
-When recruiters are seeking out candidates on LinkedIn, they’re searching for keywords that are relevant to the position—in professional headlines, in summaries, and more.
-And because you’re not constricted to page limits and bullet points on LinkedIn like you are with a traditional resume (only character limits per section), you have a fantastic opportunity for keyword optimization.
+When recruiters are sourcing candidates on LinkedIn, they often search for keywords that are relevant to the position they’re hiring for—in professional headlines, summaries, and more.
+Because you’re not restricted to page limits and bullet points on LinkedIn like you are with a traditional resume (only character limits per section), you have a fantastic opportunity to optimize your profile for searching.

 3. Optimize your professional headline beyond your job title

-Your headline exists below your profile photo, and by default it lists your current job title and company, for example, “Engineer at ABC Company”.
+Your headline exists below your profile photo and by default, it lists your current job title and company, for example, “Engineer at ABC Company”.
 That’s 120 characters of wasted space!
-Use your headline to not just list your title, but your impact.
+Use your headline to not only list your title, but your impact.
 Here’s an example of a Before and After:

 Before: Software Engineer at XYZ Company